WillDarragh/nix-config/README.md

 ## modules

-Modularized nix files
+Modularized nix files.

+These are system-level modules that can be reused accross hosts.

-### home
+## home

-Modules used by home manager
+Modularized user nix files.

+These are user-level modules that are added via home-manager.